empa-scientific-it/empa-data-engineer/coding_problems.md

 The ordering rules are the following, where “left” indicates the first value and “right” the second:

-- If **both values are integers**, the lower integer should come first
+1. If **both values are integers**, the lower integer should come first
 	- If the left integer is lower than the right, they are in the correct order
 	- If the left is higher than the right, the order is wrong
 	- Otherwise, they must be the same, so you should continue checking the next pair
 - If **both values are lists**, then compare element-by-element
 	- If the left list runs out of items first, the inputs are in the right order
 	- If the right list runs out of items first, the inputs are not in the right order
 	- If the lists are the same length and no comparison makes a decision about the order, continue checking the next part of the input.
 - If **exactly one value is an integer**, then convert it to a list with a single element and retry the comparison (following rule #2)
 	- Example: to compare `[0,0,0]` and `2`.
 First, convert 2 to `[2]`, then compare `[0,0,0]` and `[2]`.
 These pairs are not in the correct order, because the right-hand list runs out of items at the second comparison attempt.

 Your task is to identify how many packets are in the right order.

 ### Questions

-Find the indexes of the packets that are in correct order.
+- Find the indexes of the packets that are in correct order.
 What’s the sum of those indexes?
+- **Bonus:** add the following extra packets to your input: `[[2]] [[6]]`.
+Sort all the packets following the ordering rules above and determine the **indexes** of the two extra packets you added. **Note:** the first packet has index 1.

 #### Hints

-In the above example, packets 1, 2, 4, and 6 are in the correct order.
+- In the above example, packets 1, 2, 4, and 6 are in the correct order.
 Their sum is 13.
+- After adding the extra packets `[[2]]` and `[[6]]` to the example above, their indexes in the sorted list are 10 and 14, respectively.

 ## (3) N-body simulation